eldher/datasciencecoursera/README.md

 }
 ```

-Now, simply load the two sets and join them
+Now, load the two sets and joins them.
+This meets condition [1]
 ```R
 train <- LoadData("train")
 test <- LoadData("test")
 join <- rbind(train,test)
 ```
-As stated, we will only need variables on the mean and standard deviation, so, I filtered column names, but was having some troubles.
-Find this solution to avoid duplicate names.
-Also, not forget the subject and activity variables.
+As stated, we will only need variables on the mean and standard deviation, so filtering the column names reduces the table to only 180 variables.
+This meets condition [2].
+I had some issues with _dplyr::select()_, and found a solution to avoid duplicate colnames.

 ```R
 valid_column_names <- make.names(names=names(join), unique=TRUE, allow_ = TRUE)